rsham004/community-guide/session-notes/MCP/05-Python-SDK-Implementation.md

     ```bash
     cd path/to/your/server/directory
     ```
-2.  **Run the Inspector:** Execute the `mcp devaf` command, pointing it to your server script.
+2.  **Run the Inspector:** Execute the `mcp dev` command, pointing it to your server script.
 This command runs your server script in a special development mode that connects it to the inspector.
     ```bash
-    mcp devaf server.py
+    mcp dev server.py
     ```
 3.  **Download Prompt (First Run):** If it's your first time running the inspector, it will prompt you to download the necessary UI components.
 Type `Y` and press Enter.
     ```
     Do you want to download the MCP Inspector?
 [Y/n] Y
     ```
-4.  **Access UI:** Once the server is running under `mcp devaf`, it will output logs.
+4.  **Access UI:** Once the server is running under `mcp dev`, it will output logs.
 Look for a local URL where the Inspector UI is being served (e.g., `http://localhost:5173` or similar).
 Open this URL in your web browser.
 5.  **Connect & Test:** Inside the Inspector web UI:
     - Click the **Connect** button.
-This establishes a connection between the UI and your server process running via `mcp devaf`.
+This establishes a connection between the UI and your server process running via `mcp dev`.

     **🧩 MCP Core Primitives:** Before testing, it's helpful to remember the core concepts MCP servers can expose:
     - **Tools:** Model-controlled functions that LLMs can invoke (like API calls, computations).
 These are the most common primitive.